anialichrjoy/ChangeTracking/README.md

-# ChangeTracking
+# Abstract

-Generic SSIS solution to get the net data changes on any SQL Server Change Tracked table into a centralized table to support incrementalthe data ETL use-cases.
+Generic solution to detect the  incremental data update on SQL Server Change Tarcker table(s) using t-SQL and SSIS.
+The solution is ideal for ETL use-cases that require an automated process to capture the net changes on Change Tracked table(s) to a centralized table for easy selection and or further filtering.

+## Technologies
+Microsoft SQL Server native **Change Tracking, t-SQL** and **SSIS**

 ## DDL